 Help the Amazonian turtle guards!
+(This fundraiser has closed)

 We urgently need your help to ensure that our Amazonian turtles can enjoy a safe hatching season this year.
 The turtles concerned are the Giant South American or Arrau Turtle (Podocnemis expansa) which is in critical danger of extinction, the Six-Tuberculed Amazon River Turtle (Podocnemis sextuberculata) which is vulnerable to extinction, and the Yellow Spotted Amazon River Turtle (Podocnemis unifilis) which is endangered.
 These turtle populations are on verge of collapse due to uncontrolled harvesting of eggs and killing of females.
 Read more about our turtle project here.